 The LG B8 now also has Google Assistant support, expanding voice control to functions outside TV.
 So by pressing the microphone button on the remote, you can check weather, ask general questions and control Assistant-compatible home devices such as lights and thermostats.

-As we touched upon earlier, the LG also supports High Frames Rates (HFR) up to 120fps, however as with 2018 sets from Sony, Samsung and Panasonic, its HDMI inputs (of which there are four) meet only the HDMI 2.0 standard, rather than the HDMI 2.1 spec needed to pass through 4K, HFR and HDR over HDMI.
+The LG also supports High Frames Rates (HFR) up to 120fps, however, as with 2018 sets from Sony, Samsung and Panasonic, its HDMI inputs (of which there are four) meet only the HDMI 2.0 standard, rather than the HDMI 2.1 spec needed to pass through 4K, HFR and HDR over HDMI.

 That means the LG B8 will be able to support such content only through built-in apps (such as Amazon or Netflix), although note that its Alpha 7 processor can output either HDR or HFR at any one time, not both simultaneously.

 It’s a bit of a moot point at the moment, anyway, as there isn’t really any HFR content available, so it shouldn’t be a cause of contention for a while - who knows, maybe until you’re next ready to upgrade your TV.

 For those considering an upgrade to their TV now, there’s some significant weighing up to do (or, perhaps, a game of rock/paper/scissors to play).